mnikander/lambda/core.md

 # Core Features

-The core language features are:
+The language core encompasses the following:

  1. Config to run and debug the toolchain in an IDE
  2. Unit testing from expression to result